 8 Foods You've Been Eating All Wrong

 You think you know how to eat an apple, but you're wrong.
-Last week, FoodBeast posted a video called “How to Eat an Apple Like a Boss" that went viral.
+Back in November, FoodBeast posted a video called “How to Eat an Apple Like a Boss" that went viral.
 The clip shows that rather than eating an apple from the outside in to the core—which wastes approximately 30 percent of the fruit—people should eat it from the top down.
 The core simply disappears, allowing for 100 percent consumption of the apple.
 And apples aren't the only food you're eating wrong.
 Here are eight others.

 [Image via @OMGLifeHacks]